Frankothe196/tictactoe-Artificial-Intelligence-react/README.md

 # Tic Tac Toe in React
 Simple app that implements the minimax algorithm to play tic tac toe.

-**Note: This implementation of the minimax algorithm is not perfect as it lets the human player win sometimes** **However, I may implement a difficulty setting later and perfect the minimax algo for hardmode**
+**Note:** This application uses an implementation of the minimax algorithm which is not perfect as it lets the human player win sometimes

+However, I may perfect the minimax algo for hardmode, or on request

 <img
   src="app-screenshot.png"